 Red Food Coloring

-When you make a red velvet cake, you expect it to have that gorgeous, deep red color when you cut in.
+When you make a red velvet cake, you expect it to have that gorgeous, deep red color when you cut it.
 I’ve found that it’s a lot easier to achieve that result using gel food coloring.

-I prefer Americolor or Chefmaster but any gel food coloring should work!
+I prefer Americolor or Chefmaster, but any gel food coloring should work!
 If you don’t have gel food coloring on hand, you can also use liquid food coloring.

 I’ve found that you need to use an entire bottle of liquid food coloring to get the deep red color, so be sure you have a full bottle if you go this route.